Join | Login

 Some educators may have opportunities to teach courses or hold educational seminars/events specifically focused on occupied Palestine and Israel, such as a pop-up or elective course, which could include collaborations with colleagues in other fields to provide interdisciplinary perspectives to students.
 But for those who do not have these more focused opportunities, it is still possible to teach about, reference, and discuss the topic within other existing courses.
 As examples for those teaching in undergraduate and graduate psychology programs, a social psychology course could include content about Palestine/Israel on a particular week focused on this issue specifically, or in the context of a week focused on intergroup relations, prejudice, aggression and violence, or peace.
 A psychopathology and/or health psychology course could include content about the mental and/or physical health consequences of experiencing war-related trauma, including the mental and physical health of Palestinians in Gaza as well as all Palestinian and Israeli people.
 A developmental psychology course could include content about consequences of experiencing war-related trauma and being exposed to different messages and narratives about the region’s history for children’s development in Palestine and Israel.
 A course need not be about Israel and Palestine directly to expose students to literature on the subject.

 In any teaching context, using ground rules and approaches to discussing difficult issues, current events, diversity, and social justice in educational settings can be helpful for teaching and facilitating discussions about Palestine/Israel (e.g., Kite, Case, & Williams, 2021; Pickering, 2021).
-Some considerations that may be particularly important for this topic can be: making sure not to conflate and instead to carefully distinguish between people versus governments, militaries, and organizations (the actions of which very often do not reflect many people’s attitudes or desires, even if that is being claimed); holding empathy and compassion for the varied forms of direct and indirect/vicarious intergenerational and recent/current trauma that are present and being activated/triggered for people; addressing different terms and ways of discussing and referring to what is happening about which people may have different preferences and reactions to, and can mean very different things to different people; making efforts to prevent (e.g., by setting specific ground rules) and address (e.g., “call in”) anti-Arab, anti-Muslim, and anti-Jewish (as well as any/all stigmatizing) comments or other microaggressions, while still appreciating that people can say and do hurtful things inadvertently.
+Some considerations that may be particularly important for this topic can be: making sure not to conflate and instead to carefully distinguish between people versus governments, militaries, and organizations (the actions of which very often do not reflect many people’s attitudes or desires, even if that is being claimed); holding empathy and compassion for the varied forms of direct and indirect/vicarious intergenerational and recent/current trauma that are present and being activated/triggered for people; addressing different terms and ways of discussing and referring to what is happening about which people may have different preferences and reactions to, and can mean very different things to different people; making efforts to prevent (e.g., by setting specific ground rules) and address (e.g., “call in”) anti-Arab, anti-Muslim, and anti-Jewish (as well as any/all stigmatizing) comments or other microaggressions, while still appreciating that people can say and do hurtful things inadvertently and resisting/challenging claims that any/all critiques of Israel or Zionism are inherently anti-Jewish.

 Psychologists also have another role unique among academic scholars, and that is as therapists and clinicians working with individuals directly and indirectly impacted by this violence.
 The next section includes recommendations for responsible engagement with clients and patients discussing the present Israel/Palestine situation in their treatment.